MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/driveadoption.md

 ---
-title:                     # Driving Adoption of the Custom Learning Portal
+title:                     # Driving Adoption of learning pathways
-description:               # Steps for driving adoption of the Custom Learning portal
+description:               # Steps for driving adoption of learning pathways
 author: karuanag
 ms.author: karuanag
-ms.date: 3/13/19
+ms.date: 5/16/19
 ms.topic: getting-started  # how-to
 ---

-# Drive Adoption of Your Learning Portal

-Drive adoption of your Custom Learning experiences with these simple steps and tools.
+# Drive adoption of your learning pathways portal

-We understand that training solutions are only as good as the usage they receive in your organization.
-That's why we've created these simple steps and templates to help you drive awareness and adoption of our tools.
-Start with these steps after you have configured the site template in your SharePoint Online environment.
+To help accelerate adoption of Microsoft 365 learning pathways, we've created a [downloadable adoption kit](https://teamworktools.azurewebsites.net/m365lp/m365lpadoptionkit.zip).
+The kit includes an overview of best practices for driving adoption, sample email templates based on common scenarios, and a handy calendar for planning your communications campaign for your new learning pathways site.
+Use our templates or simply review them for inspiration to create your own communications campaign.

+At a minimum, to ensure success, we recommend you:

+1. Communicate about the launch of the learning pathways site to your employees.
+2. Connect learning pathways to common tasks that your employees can learn or improve upon.
+3. Sustain the communications campaign over a period of time so employees have an opportunity to understand the messsage.
+4. Encourage feedback through a Yammer community or Microsoft Team.
+5. Reach out to key business leaders in your organization and encourage them to build playlists for common tasks and processes that they would like their team members to learn.

 ## Connect learning to other business outcomes
-You will have the best results when the launch of the Custom Learning experience is incorporated in any other service deployment or upgrade projects.
+You will have the best results when the launch of the learning pathways experience is incorporated in any other service deployment or upgrade projects.
 This will give your employees a clear reason to visit the site.
 Examples might be an upgrade of SharePoint Online or deployment of Microsoft Teams.
 You can include phrases like:

-"To learn more quick tips about <Insert service name here> visit our Custom Learning portal for Office 365."
+"To learn more quick tips about <Insert service name here> visit the Microsoft 365 learning pathways site."

 ## Align the training site to investments in your employee learning

-Work with your human resources team to align the launch of your training portal with any other employee training initiatives that are being implemented in your company.
+Work with your human resources team to align the launch of your training site with any other employee training initiatives that are being implemented in your company.

 ## Join the Driving Adoption community

-Share your experience with the learning portal in our Driving Adoption community online.
+Share your experience with Microsoft 365 learning pathways in our Driving Adoption community online.
 Find us at https://aka.ms/DriveAdoption.

 ## Give us Feedback